luk036/ellipsoid-method/ell-review.md

 Introduction
 ============

-The reputation of the ellipsoid method is bad, it is commonly believed that the method is slow for large-scale convex problems compared with the interior point methods [@unknown].
+The reputation of the ellipsoid method is bad.
+It is commonly believed that the method is slow for large-scale convex problems compared with the interior point methods [@unknown].
-And it is unfair.
+And this is unfair.

-$$\begin{aligned}
-a & = b + c \\
-d & = 5 + 4 + 8
-\end{aligned}$$

 First, unlike the interior point methods, the ellipsode method does not require evaluation of all the constraint functions explicitly at each iteration.
 All it needs is a *separation oracle* that provides a *cutting-plane* (@sec:cutting-plane).
-This can make the method attractive for certain problems in which the number of constraints is large.
+This can make the method attractive for certain problems in which the number of constraints is large or even infinite.
-In Section 3.1, we show that in robust optimization,

-Second, although the ellipsoid method cannot exploit the sparsity of the problem, the separation oracle can exploit certain types of structure in large and complex problems.
+Second, although the ellipsoid method itself cannot exploit the sparsity of the problem, the separation oracle can exploit certain types of structure of them...

+In @sec:robust, robust optimization...

-In Section 3.3, we show the network parametric problem, where the cut can be obtained by finding the negative cycle of a directed graph.
+In @sec:network, we show for the network parametric problems, the cutting-plane can be obtained by finding the negative cycle of a directed graph.
-Efficient algorithms exists, in which the locality of network and the associativity of data are exploited.
+Efficient algorithms exist, in which the locality of network and the associativity of variables are utilized.

-In Section 3.2, problems involving matrix inequalities are discussed.
+In @sec:lmi, problems involving matrix inequalities are discussed.
-Recall that the checking of the positive definiteness of a symmetry matrix can be done efficiently using Cholesky or more precisely $LDL^T$ factorization*.
+Recall that the checking of the positive definiteness of a symmetry matrix can be done efficiently using Cholesky or more precisely $LDL^\mathsf{T}$ factorization*.
 Let a symmetric matrix $A \in \mathbb{R}^{m \times m}$.
 Recall that if the factorization stops at row $p$ while a negative diagonal entry is encountered, then $A$ is not positive definite.
-In addition, one can construct a cutting plane in $O(p^2 n)$, no matter how large the value of $m$ is.
+In addition, with lazy evalution technique, one can construct a cutting plane in $O(p^2)$, no matter how large the value of $m$ is.
 Thus, it can be used for efficient oracle implementation.

-Implemention issues of the ellipsoid method is discussed in Section 4.
+Implemention issues of the ellipsoid method is discussed in @sec:ellipsoid.
 The method is a kind of cutting-plane methods, where the search space is an ellipsoid, usually represented by:
 $$\{ x \mid (x-x_c)P^{-1}(x-x_c) \le 1 \},$$